cesarwbr/legal-ai-extension/README.md

-# Legal Gist Chrome Extension
+# Legal Gist AI Chrome Extension

 A browser extension that helps you understand the privacy policy of a website.